revng/revng/share/doc/revng/references/abi-definition.md

 States the required alignment of the stack at the point of a function call in bytes.

-> **_Note:_** states minimum value for ABIs supporting multiple different stack alignment values, for example, if the ABI requires the stack to be aligned on 4 bytes for internal calls but on 8 bytes for interfaces (like 32-bit ARM ABI), the value of `StackAlignment` should be equal to 4.
+> **_Note:_** As of now, this value only affects `FinalStackOffset` of the functions in ABIs where callee is responsible for the stack clean up.
+That being said, it's still specified for all the ABIs in case we need in the future.

 ## `MinimumStackArgumentSize` (`unsigned`)